 The northwest corner of Lake Superior wasn’t always the tourist-welcoming center of Duluth it is today, but was once a working harbor and certainly not the part of town you’d spend time skipping stones during a family vacation.

-Development of the corner of the lake began in 1856, when Sidney Luce built the first warehouse at what was then the southeast corner of Portland townsite, where East Third Street meets Lake Superior.
+Superior Entry, the only natural inlet from Lake Superior to St. Louis Bay, lies between Minnesota and Wisconsin Points seven miles south of where the town of Duluth was established in 1856.
+So before the Duluth Ship Canal was dug in 1871, allowing entry to the bay through Duluth, the town developed an outer harbor to receive commercial shipping traffic.
+Development of an out harbor at the northwest corner of Lake Superior began modestly in 1856, when Sidney Luce built a warehouse and dock at what was then the southeast corner of Portland townsite, where Third Avenue East meets Lake Superior.
 Luce’s warehouse stood three-stories tall, with half its foundation carved into rock on one side and the other perched atop cribbing submerged in the lake on the other.
-The Luce family lived on the top floor.
+It had one window, and the Luce family lived on the top floor.
 Until the late 1860s, it was one of only a few buildings in what would become Duluth.